 Your perception or opinion of your state of health is a greater predictor than the actual state of your health.
 As a movement therapist, I have grown to understand the importance of that statement.
-It is remarkable to discover the power of energy medicine and the incredible importance that the mind-body link holds to a person’s and recovery.
+It is remarkable to discover the power of energy medicine and the incredible importance the mind-body link holds to a person’s overall well-being and recovery.
 When the concepts of these methods are discussed with the patient, the success ratio increases.
-A healthy “minded” individual has greater potential to view movement therapy with excitement, enthusiasm and confidence, which combine to effect better health and movement potential.
+A healthy “minded” individual has greater potential to view movement therapy with excitement, enthusiasm, and confidence, which combine to effect better health and movement potential.

 Commitment to an individual’s health, both mentally and physically, is the root of improved performance in life.
 The drive to live life to its fullest is an important element to feeling healthy, fit, and happy.
 Oftentimes, individuals who live in a body that functions poorly just want a way out and need proper guidance to find a healthy path.
 When an individual discovers that the mind-body connection is the “way or path” to living a healthier life, they will discover decreased pain symptoms, both physically and mentally.
 Learning the skills that improve overall health starts with the mind-body connection.
 When the current, traditional mainstream healthcare industry embraces the concept of integrating mind-body connection and complementary movement therapies, we will make monumental forward progress toward better health!